 4) You'll need your most recent health certificate at drop off the pet at the airlines.
 Also the Animal Quarantine told me that since one of my Rabies vaccinations did not have a wet signature that I would need it listed on the Health certificate.
 So I made sure the vet who issued it knew what to put.

 Make sure you give the animal quarantine at least 1 hour to pick up the pet from the airline when it lands so they can bring it to the facility for processing.

 When you arrive at the airport follow the signs to interisland, baggage claim A area, then take the Ewa Service road.
 The quarantine office is located on the left side of the street.
 There was no parking when I went so I ended up double parking in front of a fire hydrant.
 The office itself, is just a double door that has a secured entry and you must ring the bell and wait for a person to buzz you in.
 Because there are limited handlers sometimes you will wait outside in the hot sun until someone comes in and lets you in.
 They tell you on the website you need all this paperwork for pick up but they didn’t need anything except my ID card.
 If you are coming in a rental car make sure the crate can fit the car.
 For my large crate I needed an SUV hatchback.
 They did not assist me to lift the crate into the car but they pushed the cart out with the crate up to the car.
-Their rule is that you cannot let your pet out on airport property, I drove to the cell phone parking lot to let my dog out of the crate.
+Their rule is that you cannot let your pet out on airport property, so I drove to the cell phone parking lot to let my dog out of the crate.